openvinotoolkit/openvino/docs/resources/telemetry_information.md

    :description: Learn about OpenVINO™ telemetry, that collects anonymous usage data for the purpose of improving OpenVINO™ tools.

-To facilitate debugging and further development, OpenVINO� collects anonymous telemetry data.
+To facilitate debugging and further development, OpenVINO™ collects anonymous telemetry data.
 Anonymous telemetry data is collected by default, but you can stop data collection anytime by running the command ``opt_in_out --opt_out``.
 It does not extend to any other Intel software, hardware, website usage, or other products.